Termination of Employment Contract: Important Information

 • Essential details of the termination of the employment contract, including the contract title and date, to ensure clarity and legal certainty.

-• The date on which the contract may be terminated, considering the statutory notice period.
+• The date on which the contract may be terminated, considering the notice period.

 • Signature and date of the dismissal letter.

 In Switzerland, it is not necessary to provide a reason for termination unless the other party requests it.
-If a reason is required, it should be communicated within 180 days.
+If a reason is required, it should be communicated within one to two weeks.

 Checklist for a Contract Cancellation Letter